kbeigl/jeets/README.md

 ===========================

 The JeeTS Source Repository is hosting the code for Java EE Tracking Components.
-The Name JeeTS reflects "GPS Tracking System with Java EE", i.e. "Jee" T.S. for G.T.S.
+The Name JeeTS reflects "GPS Tracking Software with Java EE", i.e. "Jee" T.S. for G.T.S.

-More details can (soon) be found on http://jeets.org
+## Inline Documentation

+On the [table of content](jeets-docs/jeets-toc.adoc) page you will find links to the repositories inline documentation to get started.

 ## Literature